 We will start you through the quick tester training for owner sampler or to register a tester for your area.
 Please email us here to request a copy of the training guide.
 Then you can click here for the certification test.

-You will need to get you a scale to test with.
+You will need a scale to test with.
 The scale must be approved by the Quality Certification Services in order for your tests to be official.
 We have scales that we can sell you.
-They are $35 plus $8 to calibrate plus shipping.
+They are $40, plus $8 to calibrate, plus a $5 flat accounting fee, plus shipping.
 Your scale will need to be calibrated each year.
 If you would like to purchase your own, you can take a look at the approved devices at this website.

-Now it is time for us to send your sample vials, paperwork, and scale/meters to begin testing your goats.
+We send you a package with sample vials, paperwork, and scale/meters to begin testing your goats.
 Once you receive the package you can begin testing your does.

-For official testing you will need to test your herd monthly even if you dry off your entire herd.
-In that case, you will continue to send us your monthly paperwork listing if there are any changes etc. You can have no less than 8 tests in one year but 10-12 is preferred.
+For official testing you will need to test your herd monthly including when you dry off your herd (which is called a dry test).
+You will continue to test monthly and send us your samples and paperwork listing if there are any changes (kiddings, dry dates, breed dates, etc.) You can have no less than 8 tests in one year but 10-12 is preferred.

 Before your first test, you will receive these forms in your package.
 After your initial test, you will receive your forms in the mail from your records processing company; these are sent to you separate from the box the lab will ship back to you.
 The forms will show your doe data on them, ready to fill out for the next test.